alesskeroov/MovieAPI/README.md

 # MovieAPI Backend

 This project is a simple movie catalog backend built with ASP.NET Core Web API.
-It features **JWT Authentication** and **role-based authorization** with Admin and User roles.
+It features **JWT Authentication**, **role-based authorization**, and **AutoMapper** for clean and efficient data mapping between entities and DTOs.

 ## Technologies Used